vincracker/agent-contract/README.md

 - `buy_limit_price`: Price in BNB for purchasing chat limits (default: 1 wei)
 - `buy_limit`: Number of chat interactions granted per purchase (default: 100)
 - `user_chat_limit`: Mapping of user addresses to their remaining chat limits
-- `totalFunds`: Total amount of funds accumulated in the contract

 ## Security Features